Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Coverage of Sensitive Region}

-The coverage of the sensitive region evaluates how a user's sensitive regions $R_S$ overlap with the adversary's uncertainty region $R_U$~\citep{cheng_preserving_2006}.
-The metric is normalized to the area of the uncertainty region, so that it becomes $1$ when $R_U$ equals or is fully contained in $R_S$.
+The coverage of the sensitive region evaluates how a user's sensitive regions $R_S$ overlap with the adversary's uncertainty region $R_U$ (see Section \ref{metric:size-of-uncertainty-region})~\cite{cheng_preserving_2006}.
+A sensitive region can be, for example, a hospital or a nightclub.
+The uncertainty region indicates the smallest region of which the adversary is certain that it includes the user.
+If the two regions overlap, the adversary succeeds in linking the user to the sensitive region.

+The metric is normalized to the area of the uncertainty region, so that it becomes $1$ when $R_U$ equals or is fully contained in $R_S$, in which case the adversary can indubitably associate a user with the sensitive region.

 \end{subsection}